stolostron/rhacm-docs/README.md

 1. Select the *Issues* tab.
 2. Select **New issue**.
-3. Provide as much information as you can for our team to understand the issue.
+3. Provide detailed descriptions of the changes.
 If you provide your contact information, we can contact you with any questions related to your issue.
 4. Add a *documentation* label to the issue, so it is routed to the correct team.
 5. Submit the issue.

-Remove all below of the existing content.
-# Information from and for the doc team
+## Internal information for the doc team.

 Please take a minute or two to read!